Set off for your summer holiday to bonnie Scotland and realised your trip coincides with the Isle of Skye Highland games? What a result!

 Throwing the hammer

 This hammer is made from a heavy metal ball which is attached to a wooden pole or handle.
-It is whirled around the competitors head before being thrown as far as possible.
-As some of the events at the highland games are quite dangerous, it is always advised that guests stay behind any barriers and don’t stray into the event circle, you never know what might hit you!
+It is whirled around the competitor’s head before being thrown as far as possible.
+As some of the events at the Highland games are quite dangerous, it is always advised that guests stay behind any barriers and don’t stray into the event circle, you never know what might hit you!

 - Throwing 56lb weight (over bar) – not the most imaginative name…

 This sounds like it would be a strange one to watch but it is oddly gripping!
 In this event, the weight must be thrown over the bar with one hand, which gets raised after every successful attempt.
-During our visit to the Skye Highland games, we actually saw this record broken by the burly American, Colin Dunbar!
+During our visit to the Portree Highland games, we actually saw this record broken by the burly American, Colin Dunbar!

 You will be surprised how seriously this is taken!
 Many of the team members actually affix metal spikes to the heels of their shoes to help them dig in and keep their ground!
 There is a maximum team size of nine and events for both men and women.